Facebooktwitterredditpinterestlinkedintumblr

 • Under the Control Panel, select the Power Options.

-• Proceed and select the Choose what the power buttons do link that is on the left side of the window.
+• Select the Choose what the power buttons do link on the window’s left side.

 • Proceed and uncheck the box Turn on fast startup (recommended) option under the Shutdown setting to turn off the feature and then click on Save changes.
 Doing this will disable the feature once and for all and maybe solve the issues related to your Ethernet connection.

 • Then select Save changes icon and restart your PC.
-Once you’ve restarted your PC, you should confirm if the problem is resolved or not.
+Once you’ve restarted your PC, you should confirm whether the problem is resolved.

 Solution 3: Configure the Network Adapter Settings

-You need to know that a router is automatically designated to each connected device by an IP address.
+You need to know that an IP address automatically assigns a router to each connected device.
 However, you can configure this setting by assigning it one static IP address.

 To configure your network adapter settings, you should do the following: